Splitting of operations for alternative and Malcev structures: Conclusions and further research

-If we replace $x$ by $R(y)$, we obtain $\las y,x,z \ras_{e}$.
-Adding these two associators gives one of the identities defining alternative quadrialgebras.
-If we perform all possible replacements in the nine associators we get all the identities defining alternative quadrialgebras (and some consequences).

-This idea was suggested to the author by Prof. M.R.~Bremner.
-How can we formally describe this procedure?
-Can it be generalized to other structures?

-All these computations can be extended to using the trisuccessors defined in \cite{BaiBellierGuoNi12}.
-This will result in the definitions of tri-alternative dendriform algebras, alternative ennea-algebras, etc., generalizing the associative situation.
+The computations described in this paper can be extended to other structures using the trisuccessors defined in \cite{BaiBellierGuoNi12}.
+This will result in the explicit definitions of tri-alternative dendriform algebras, alternative ennea-algebras, etc., generalizing the associative case.
 We can also investigate what happens if we replace associative (or alternative) algebras by flexible algebras.
+However, the interest of such computations is limited to the extent to it would enlighten other researchers.